The distribution of syntactic dependency distances: Results

 \subsection{The break-point}

-As shown in figure \ref{fig:dstar_violinplot}, when looking at languages globally, meaning considering jointly all sentences of any length, we find that the break-point $d^*$ always takes small values -- ranging between 2 and 7 -- and has a quite small standard deviation (table \ref{tab:dstar_summary}), meaning that its value is stable across languages.
-This is especially true for Models 3-4 and the PSUD collection: out of 11 languages having one of Models 3-4 as the best one in this collection, 9 have an estimated break-point at $d^*=4$.
+When looking at languages globally, meaning considering jointly sentences of any length, we find that the break-point $d^*$ always takes small values -- ranging between 2 and 7 -- and has a quite small standard deviation (\autoref{fig:dstar_violinplot} and \autoref{tab:dstar_summary}), meaning that its value is similar across languages.
+This is especially true for Models 3-4 and the PSUD collection: out of 11 languages having Models 3-4 as the best ones in this collection, 9 have an estimated break-point at $d^*=4$ (\autoref{fig:dstar_violinplot}).
 In PUD these models have an average $d^*$ value of 5, but with some more variability across languages.
-In both types of two regime models median and mean values are virtually the same, independently of annotation style, providing additional evidence of the stability of $d^*$.
-Checking the distribution of $d^*$ within a language allows us to verify whether global values (found when mixing sentence lengths), namely the bars in figure \ref{fig:dstar_violinplot}, are good approximations of the break-points actually observed in real sentences of any fixed length.
-We display the distribution of $d^*$ for each language in the same figure.
-Once again the median is very close to the mean in almost every combination of two-regimes model and annotation style -- with the exception of Models 6-7 in PSUD -- further supporting $H_2$.
-Then, notice that where Models 3-4 are the best we observe relatively narrow distributions, skewed towards low values and showing one or few modes.
+In both types of two regime models median and mean values are virtually the same, independently of annotation style, providing additional evidence for the low variance of $d^*$ (\autoref{tab:dstar_summary}).
+Checking the distribution of $d^*$ within a language allows us to verify whether global values (found when mixing sentence lengths), namely the bars in \autoref{fig:dstar_violinplot}, are good approximations of the break-points actually observed in real sentences of any fixed length.
+We display the distribution of $d^*$ across sentence lengths for each language in the same figure as a violin plot.
+Once again the median is very close to the mean in almost every combination of two-regime model and annotation style -- with the exception of Models 6-7 in PSUD -- further supporting $H_2$ (\autoref{tab:dstar_summary_fixed_n}).
+Then, notice that where Models 3-4 are the best we observe relatively narrow distributions, skewed towards low values and showing one or a few modes (\autoref{fig:dstar_violinplot}).
 In particular, the global value of $d^*$ is virtually always found in correspondence of one of these modal values, confirming its representativeness for the whole language.
-As we mentioned in section \ref{sec:Introduction}, the break-point may be understood as the balance in the trade-off between comprehension and processing difficulty, so that it is expected to show some variation depending on the length of the sentence.
-However, considering that sentences can reach up to a minimum of 37 (Turkish) and a maximum of 70 words (Japanese) (table \ref{tab:PUD_summary}) the observed variation ranges in Models 3-4 are quite small, with values going up to roughly $d^* = 13$.
+Considering that sentences can reach up to a minimum of 37 (Turkish) and a maximum of 70 words (Japanese) (\autoref{tab:PUD_summary}) the observed variation ranges in Models 3-4 are quite small, with values going up to roughly $d^* = 13$.
 On the other hand, within languages for which Models 6-7 are the best when mixing sentence lengths, the distribution of $d^*$ across different sentence lengths is generally flatter, especially in PSUD.
 Even where values are centered around a mode, this does not correspond with the break-point estimated globally, with the exception of Hindi.
-Thus, it appears like the global break-points estimated in Models 3-4 are good approximations of the values observed within the language, while estimates of $d^*$ in Models 6-7 are less reliable as representations of the actual break-point.
+Thus, it appears like the global break-points estimated in Models 3-4 are good approximations of the values observed within the language, while estimates of $d^*$ in Models 6-7 are less reliable as representations of the actual break-point if there is any.